-Tenants who wish to keep any type of pet must seek permission from Osprey Housing prior to obtaining the pet.
-A permission request can be sent be completed https://eu.jotform.com/Ospreyhc/pet-request-form or by calling our Customer Services Team.
+Tenants who wish to keep any type of pet must seek permission from the Group prior to obtaining the pet.
+A permission request can be sent be completed HERE or by calling our Customer Services Team.
 A maximum of two pets per household is stipulated by your Tenancy Agreement.